hwdeboer1977/AI-projects/web-summary-agent/README.md

 - Accepts raw text instead of a URL
 - No Playwright, no fetching
 - Supports both `strict` and `add` modes
-- Designed for browser extension and copy/paste use cases
+- Used by the browser extension and copy/paste workflows

-**Use cases**

-- Browser extension
-- Logged-in pages
-- Paywalled content
-- Internal dashboards
-- Future PDF / document support

 ---